melatonin355/books/README.md

 # 2023
 A list of books that I am currently reading in 2023.
-Feel free to ask me about them!
-I enjoy science-fiction, non-fiction, and all sort of tech adjecent books.

 ## Feb 2023